-4.1 Harassment or Victimisation
+4.1.
+Harassment or Victimisation

-- 4.1.1 The Governing Body recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-The Governing Body will not tolerate harassment or victimisation and will take action to protect employees when they raise a concern in good faith. - 4.1.2 This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy, that those procedures will be halted as a result of that employee raising a concern under the whistleblowing policy.
+4.1.1.
+The Governing Body recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+The Governing Body will not tolerate harassment or victimisation and will take action to protect employees when they have a genuine concern.

+4.1.2.
+This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy, that those procedures will be halted as a result of that employee raising a concern under the whistleblowing policy.

-4.2 Confidentiality
+4.2.
+Confidentiality